Sunscreen-tech/Sunscreen/README.md

 Sunscreen is an ecosystem for building privacy-preserving applications using fully homomorphic encryption and zero-knowlege proofs.

+*WARNING!* This library is meant for experiments only.
+It has not been audited and is *not* intended for use in production.

 # Set-up
 These directions apply for the requirements to *develop the sunscreen platform itself*, which may be more than needed to merely consume it as a dependency.
 If you wish to develop an application using Sunscreen, see the installation